Integralist/integralist.co.uk/content/posts/go-arrays-and-slices.md

 See the [go tour for more examples](https://tour.golang.org/moretypes/11).

+> [!NOTE]
-> Note: there's also a _gotcha_ which is worth being aware of, and is related to the fact that slices point to the same underlying array, which occurs when the slice modifications don't change the array's capacity.
+> there's also a _gotcha_ which is worth being aware of, and is related to the fact that slices point to the same underlying array, which occurs when the slice modifications don't change the array's capacity.
 See https://yourbasic.org/golang/gotcha-append/ for details.